cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 150R   |2K      | +/-18V  | 32V
 120R   |2K2     | +/-24V  | 35V

 The above table is printed - and the specific resistors are highlighted - on the reverse of the PCB.

 ### Selecting filter capacitor values

-The 16mm diameter electrlytic capacitors filter noise and ripple from the main supply.
+The 16mm diameter electrolytic capacitors filter noise and ripple from the main supply.
 There are four filter capacitors per power rail, eight in total.

 The ripple current for each power rail is proportional to the sum of its four capacitors.
 Therefore, if you have lower current requirements you can select lower capacitor values without sacrificing acceptable filtering.
 Use the tables below to select the capacitor values.
 Note, for practical reasons, these have been rounded to common E12/E24 values.